Tech-Workers-Coalition-Italia/mobilizon-reshare/README.md

 ### Guix package

-If you run the Guix System you can install `mobilizon_reshare` by running:
+If you run the Guix package manager you can install `mobilizon_reshare` from the root of the repository by running:

 ``` shell
 $ guix install -L . mobilizon-reshare.git